Localized Chern Characters for 2-periodic complexes: Introduction

-Fix a base field ${\bf k}$.
-Let $Y$ be a finite type Deligne-Mumford stack over $\bf k$ and let $X\xrightarrow{i}Y$ be the inclusion of a closed substack $X$ of $Y$.
-Let $E_{\bullet}$ be a 2-periodic complex of vector bundles, which is exact off $X$:
+Let $Y$ be a finite type Deligne-Mumford stack over a fixed base field $\bf k$ and let $X\xrightarrow{i}Y$ be the inclusion of a closed substack $X$ of $Y$.
+Let $E^{\bullet}$ be a 2-periodic complex of vector bundles, which is exact off $X$:

-$E_+$ is in even degree and $E_-$ is in odd degree.
-Suppose that $\Ker\, d_{-}$ and $\Ker\, d_{+}$ restricted to $Y - X$ are vector bundles.
+$E^+$ is in even degree and $E^-$ is in odd degree.
+Suppose that $\Ker\, d^{-}$ and $\Ker\, d^{+}$ restricted to $Y - X$ are vector bundles.

-Polishchuck and Vaintrob \cite{PV:A} define a bivariant class generalizing the localized Chern characters developed in Baum, Fulton, and MacPherson \cite{BFM}.
+In paper \cite{PV:A} Polishchuk and Vaintrob define a bivariant class generalizing the localized Chern characters constructed by Baum, Fulton, and MacPherson \cite{BFM}.
 For each $[V]\in A_*(Y)_{\QQ}$, this assigns a class